CSCI-442-Mines/project-4-starter/README.md

 - Use **git** for this.
 This project is already a Git repository, so take advantage of all the version control features git provides!

-## Logistics

-### General Requirements

-- Your code must be written in C++ and compile using `make` on the docker image.
-- Your simulation should be able to be executed by typing `./cpu-sim` in the root directory of your repository.
-- Your project must be memory safe, and have a zero exit status if no errors are encountered.
-- Your project must not execute external programs or use network resources.

-### Collaboration Policy
+## Collaboration Policy

-Please see the syllabus for the course plagarism policies.

 This is an **individual project**.
+All code you submit should be written by yourself.
+You should not share your code with others.

+Please see the syllabus for the full collaboration policy.

+> [!WARNING]
+>
-Plagarism cases will be punished harshly according to school policies.
+> **Plagarism will be punished harshly!**

 Please do keep any Git repos private, even after you finish this course.
 This will keep the project fun for future students!

-### Submitting Your Project
+## Submitting Your Project

 Submission and grading of your project will be handled via **Gradescope**.